-If the military or overseas voter appears in the county in which he or she is recalled to service, rather than the county to which he or she is registered, the elections official shall coordinate with the elections official in the county in which the military or overseas voter is registered to provide the ballot containing the appropriate measures and races for the precinct in which the military or overseas voter is registered. §§ 3110, 3111
+If the military or overseas voter appears in the county in which he or she is recalled to service, rather than the county to which he or she is registered, the elections official shall coordinate with the elections official in the county in which the military or overseas voter is registered to provide the ballot containing the appropriate measures and races for the precinct in which the military or overseas voter is registered.

-June 1, 2016 through June 7, 2016 (E-6 - 0) VOTE-BY MAIL VOTING - LATE CONDITIONS: During this period, vote-by-mail ballots are available when conditions prevent voting at the polling place.
-Written application signed under penalty of perjury is required unless the vote-by-mail voter's ballot is voted in the office of the elections official.
-The voter may designate any authorized representative to return the voted vote-by-mail ballot. § 3021
+May 30, 2018 through June 5, 2018 (E-6 - 0) VOTE-BY MAIL VOTING - LATE CONDITIONS: During this period, vote-by-mail ballots are available when conditions prevent voting at the polling place.
+Written application signed under penalty of perjury is required unless the vote-by-mail voter's ballot is voted in the office of the elections official. § 3021

-June 7, 2016 (E-0) ELECTION DAY: Polls will be open from 7:00 a.m. to 8:00 p.m.
+June 5, 2018 (E-0) ELECTION DAY: Polls will be open from 7:00 a.m. to 8:00 p.m.
 Ballots will be centrally counted at the Registrar of Voters' office. §§ 1000(c), 14212